egilll/tex-linebreak2/docs/README.md

 import enUsPatterns from 'hyphenation.en-us';

 new TexLinebreak(items, {
-  hyphenateFn: new Hypher(enUsPatterns).hyphenate
+  hyphenateFn: new Hypher(enUsPatterns).hyphenate,
 });
 ```

 However, for websites it is recommended that you preprocess your text (using a library such as [Hypher](https://github.com/bramstein/hypher) or [Hyphenopoly](https://github.com/mnater/Hyphenopoly)) and add [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) characters (`&shy;` in HTML, `\u00AD` in Unicode) to your text, since hyphenation step can sometimes take some time (hundreds of milliseconds for large documents).

-## Authors
+## Contributors

-Written by [Robert Knight](https://github.com/robertknight/tex-linebreak) with some modifications by Egill.
+Written by [Robert Knight](https://github.com/robertknight/tex-linebreak), with some modifications by Egill.

 ## References